Author: Dr Amy Stanway, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2002. Updated by A/Prof Amanda Oakley, February 2016.

 Associated symptoms of fever, malaise and arthralgia are common.

 Panniculitis is diagnosed and classified by a combination of clinical features, biopsy findings and microbiological culture.
-Sometimes other investigations are necessary.
+Sometimes other investigations are necessary (such as chest X-ray in erythema nodosum and alpha-1 antitrypsin levels).

 Treatment of panniculitis includes: